 LJ: The Rocky Mountain schools have always been traditionally good in the field events and the distance events because of the altitude, and the Texas schools have some of the best sprinters in the country.
 When you combine them you've got one of the toughest overall conferences in the country.

 BFS: Are any of the WAC schools still recruiting elite-level track athletes from foreign countries?

-LJ: You still see a little bit of it, and it makes it very difficult to compete with them.
-But on the plus side it makes us work a lot harder.
+LJ: You still see a little bit of it, and it mak

-Jesseca Cross, now a grad assistant will be a great role model for new athletes entering the Universityís program.
+Jesseca Cross, now a grad assistant will be a great role model for new athletes entering the University’s program.

 University of Wyoming Throwers Jesseca Cross, Coach Larry Judge and Kevin Mannon.